 One of my husband's relatives battled pain from arthritis for years.
 She used a combination of medication, exercise, and rest.
 She has now added self-hypnosis for pain relief when she has flare-ups.
 It is working!

-Among the divisions of the National Institutes of Health, there is a National Center for Complimentary and Alternative Medicine.
-It defines such medicines as being part of a diverse group of medical and health care systems that aren’t considered a part of conventional medicine.
+Among the divisions of the National Institutes of Health, there is a National Center for Complementary and Alternative Medicine.
+It defines such medicines as being part of a diverse group of medical and health care systems that aren't considered a part of conventional medicine.
 Within this group there are five categories: